KyriakiGeorgiou/KyriakiGeorgiou/README.md

 - 🎓 I hold a BSc in Computer Science and an MSc in Artificial Intelligence

-- 💼 I’m currently working as a Computer Vision & Machine Learning Engineer
+- 💼 I’m currently working as a Computer Vision & Machine Learning Engineer in Manchester, UK

 - 👀 My interests include Artificial Intelligence, Computer Vision, Machine Learning, and NLP